hotelkini/hotelkini.github.io/_posts/2020-12-06-movenpick-hotel-sepang-selangor-jobs.md

 ---

 ### About
-**Mövenpick Hotel & Convention Centre Klia** is a contemporary Kuala Lumpur hotel with Islamic design influences, just 10 minutes to the KLIA and klia2 airports, 7 minutes to the Sepang International Circuit and 5 minutes to Mitsui Premium Outlet Park.
+**Movenpick Hotel & Convention Centre Klia** is a contemporary Kuala Lumpur hotel with Islamic design influences, just 10 minutes to the KLIA and klia2 airports, 7 minutes to the Sepang International Circuit and 5 minutes to Mitsui Premium Outlet Park.

 This upper scale hotel and convention center offers comfort, style, and exclusivity with 333 rooms, five restaurants, and spa and poolside facilities.
 {% include link-adsense.html %}